 - Questions about your medical and psychiatric history

-- A depression screening
+- A mood or anxiety screening

-The therapist will come get you from the waiting room when it's time for your session to start
+For in-person sessions, the therapist will come get you from the waiting room when it's time for your session to start

 Wondering what that staticky noise is as you walk to the office?
 Many therapists use white noise machines so you can’t hear anything that’s said in the office from the outside in order to protect patient privacy.
 If you’re in a building with a lot of therapists, it can sound like the ocean waves as you walk down the hallway.

 You'll discuss your past and present (though only as much as you're comfortable with)

 Your therapist will tell you where to sit, typically on a couch or comfy chair across from them.
 Then they may walk you through the paperwork you already filled out and ask follow up questions about anything that needs to be clarified.

 Many therapists also use the first session to ask history-gathering questions that will help them understand your past and what’s bringing you in.
 These might include questions about: